-- The targeted enemy must be in the attacker's Line of Sight at the start of the action. - The LoS Arc of the target unit must have space for the attacker's tray to fit (see Determine Line of Sight Arc, below).
-Meaning that if there is another unit engaged center-to-center in the same LoS Arc, it is preventing the charge (see Align with Enemy, below).
-Note that his also means that a unit can never have more than 2 enemy units engaging it from the same side (Front/Flank/Rear)- both units engaged to 50% on the same side. - The enemy must be within the maximum distance the attacker may be able to move (including the die roll, see below).
+- The targeted enemy must be in the attacker's Line of Sight at the start of the action. - The LoS Arc (see below) of the target unit must have space for the attacker's tray to align to at least 50% contact with the target's tray without being obstructed by another unit/terrain. - The enemy must be within the maximum distance the attacker may be able to move (including the die roll, see below).
 A unit may never declare a Charge action it cannot complete.